ioan-gwenter/SimpleComp28112Tool/README.md

 # Are you sick of refreshing the uni web server for it not to update?

-This tool will allows setting/updating/deleting keys on your uni server with ease, making developing lab 1 really straightforward.
+This tool enables setting/updating/deleting keys on your web server with ease, making developing lab 1 very straightforward.
 # Features
 - GUI driven Key setting, deleting and clearing.
 - Auto-updated feed of key-pair values on your server